Don Bolduc

-Donald C. Bolduc (born May 8, 1962) is an American politician and retired United States Army brigadier general.
-The Republican nominee in the 2022 United States Senate election in New Hampshire, he lost to incumbent Democrat Maggie Hassan.
-Bolduc was also a Republican candidate for the U.S. Senate in 2020 but failed to win the primary.
+Donald C. Bolduc (born May 8, 1962) is a retired brigadier general of the United States Army.
+The Republican nominee in the 2022 U.S. Senate election in New Hampshire, he lost to incumbent Democrat Maggie Hassan.
+Bolduc was also a Republican candidate for the U.S. Senate in 2020, but did not win the primary.
+Since 2022, Bolduc has been employed as a police officer in Pittsfield, New Hampshire.

-He has been described by newspapers and wire services as a far-right politician.
-For more than a year, Bolduc endorsed the false Stop the Steal conspiracy theory positing that the 2020 U.S. presidential election was rigged to favor Joe Biden.
-Two days after winning his 2022 primary, he changed his stance and acknowledged that Biden is the legitimate president and that the election was not stolen, though he continued to promote the false claim that the election was marred by fraud.
-The following month, he changed his position again, saying, "I can't say that it was stolen or not.
-I don't have enough information."
+Bolduc has been described by newspapers and wire services as far-right.
+He initially endorsed the false Stop the Steal conspiracy theory positing that the 2020 U.S. presidential election was rigged to favor Joe Biden.
+He later stated his belief that the election was not stolen, though claiming that there was still fraud.

 Early life and education

 Bolduc was born in Laconia, New Hampshire, on May 8, 1962, to Armand A. Bolduc (1939–2018) and Janet Gagne Bolduc (1940–2003).
 His father was a farmer and served in the National Guard.
 Bolduc earned a Bachelor of Arts degree from Salem State University in 1989 and a Master of Science in security technologies from the United States Army War College.